cheatsnake/backend-cheats/README.md

         /etc/gshadow # a file containing encrypted group passwords
         ```

-    In Linux, it is possible to share privileges between users, limit access to unwanted files or features, control available actions for services, and much more.
-In Linux, there are only three kinds of rights - read, write and execute - and three categories of users to which they can be applied - file owner, file group and everyone else.
+    On Linux, it is possible to share privileges between users, limit access to unwanted files or features, control available actions for services, and much more.
+On Linux, there are only three kinds of rights - read, write and execute - and three categories of users to which they can be applied - file owner, file group and everyone else.

     <p align="center"><img src="./files/linux/chmod_eng.png" alt="chmod"/></p>